Professor of History, Dallas College, 2020-present

 - Paper, “Avoiding the Hollywood Indian: Billy Mills and the Creation of Running Brave,” Film & History Conference (Milwaukee, WI), September 2012.

-- Invited Talk, “‘Playing Nice’ No Longer: Women and Sports since 1960,” University of Nevada Osher Lifelong Learning Institute (Reno, NV), February 2011.
+- Invited Lecture, “‘Playing Nice’ No Longer: Women and Sports since 1960,” University of Nevada Osher Lifelong Learning Institute (Reno, NV), February 2011.

 - Student Competition, “Integrating Archival Data with Mapping,” University of Kansas Geographic Information Systems (GIS) Day Competition (Lawrence, Kansas), November 2007.